 Calcium-Rich Food Sources

 Food is the best source of calcium.
 Dairy products, such as milk, yogurt, and cheese are high in calcium.
 Certain green vegetables and other foods contain calcium in smaller amounts.
-Some juices, breakfast foods, soymilk, cereals, snacks, breads and bottled water have added calcium.
-If you drink soymilk or another liquid that is fortified with calcium, be sure to shake the container well as calcium can settle to the bottom.
+Some juices, breakfast foods, soymilk, cereals, snacks, breads and bottled water have added calcium in fortified foods.
+If you consume soymilk, other nut based milks ( i.e.: almond or oat milk) or another liquid that is fortified with calcium, be sure to shake the container well as calcium can settle to the bottom.

 A simple way to add calcium to many foods is to add a single tablespoon of nonfat powdered milk, which contains about 50 mg of calcium.
 It is easy to add a few tablespoons to almost any recipe.